Kitty Cat Connection Barn Cat Program

 Adopters of barn cats will need to provide fresh food and water daily for these cats along with any needed veterinary care to keep them happy and healthy.
 There is no adoption fee for cats adopted through our Barn Cat Program though donations are greatly appreciated.
 If you are interested in adopting a cat through this program please fill out our Barn Cat Inquiry Form.
 After you submit the form, our volunteers will be in touch with you shortly.

 When you adopt a barn cat you are not only saving a life, you are also provided with a chemical free, non-toxic rodent and pest control!

 * Given a Rabies Vaccine

 Imprinting Your New Barn Cats

 All barn cats adopted through our program must undergo a minimum of 2 weeks of imprinting in a small confined area in their new barn home.
 Imprinting allows the cat to become familiar with its surroundings in a safe and controlled environment.
-At the end of this 2 weeks the cat will know where its food, water and shelter is making it far less likely for the cat to run off and roam.
+At the end of the 2 weeks the cat will know where its food, water, and shelter is - making it far less likely for the cat to run off and roam.
 A small enclosed room like a tack room will work for imprinting.
 But most often barn cats are imprinted in large dog kennels.
 We understand that not all adopters have kennels and supplies for imprinting, so our organization will loan you the following items for imprinting: